McMasterRS/EEG-Toolkit/README.md

 ## Usage

-1) Download the EEG toolkit
+1) Download the EEG toolkit and install required libraries
 2) Open WARIO Editor
 3) Click "toolkits" in the menu bar and select "Configure"
 4) Click "Add Toolkit" and select the EEG toolkit's directory